-2. Estimate of the use of mines in year 2021
+2. Estimate of the use of mines in year 2022

-In year 2021, the amount of anti-personnel landmines that will be used (and consequently destroyed) will be based on the needs for testing of demining machines.
+In year 2022, the amount of anti-personnel landmines that will be used (and consequently destroyed) will be based on the needs for testing of demining machines.
 CAF will use only "inert" APMs for training purposes.
-Only small amounts of live APMs will be used by Pioneer battalion for regular training of its demining personnel.